-Ironbridge Coracles are traditionally bowl shaped, woven from ash laths, and then covered with calico and waterproofed.
+Ironbridge Coracles have been made in the Gorge, long before the Ironbridge was built.
+They are traditionally bowl shaped, woven from ash laths, and then covered with calico and waterproofed.

 Bitumen was used previously to waterproof the boats.
 Now we use a bitumen based paint.